 Visual Basic .NET programmers who stay up-to-date with the latest technological advances and continue to earn certifications may qualify for supervisory and managerial responsibilities.
 Some of their options include advancing to positions as computer software engineers, systems programmers or programmer-analysts.

-The BLS projects an 8% decline in employment for computer programmers between 2014 and 2024.
+The BLS projects a 7% decline in employment for computer programmers between 2018 and 2028.
 This decline is likely the result of an increase in the outsourcing of programming jobs to countries were employees can be paid lower wages, but since managing an overseas team can be challenging, some jobs are returning to the United States.

 Aspiring computer programmers who want to focus on Visual Basic .NET can get a certificate in the field, which introduced students to the syntax of the language and broader coding concepts like algorithm development and object orientation.